Dr Will Amos

 Teaching and supervision

-Will's teaching interests are in linguistics and sociolinguistics, applied translation, multilingualism, language ideologies, and language and gender.
-He would be keen to supervise postgraduate study in any of these areas, especially in linguistic landscape studies, both within and beyond French.
+Will's teaching interests are in linguistics and sociolinguistics, multilingualism, language ideologies, language and gender, and transcultural studies.
+He would be keen to supervise postgraduate study in any of these areas, especially cross-disciplinary linguistic landscape studies, dealing with any language (subject to appropriate co-supervision where necessary).

 Publications